luke-l7/RPI-UART-Demo/README.md

 dtoverlay=miniuart-bt</br>
 enable_uart=1*

-Now pay attention that the last command only enables the uart (1=yes), and not enables the first UART on the PI the first command is the one that decides for which UART to be enabled (uart1,uart2,uart3,uart4...) the rest of the commands make sure to enable the main UART on the PI (ttyAMA0), instead of the default limited miniUART
+Now pay attention that the last command only enables the uart (1=yes), and not enables the first UART on the PI </br>
+the first command is the one that decides for which UART to be enabled (uart1,uart2,uart3,uart4...) </br>
+the rest of the commands make sure to enable the main UART on the PI (ttyAMA0), instead of the default limited miniUART.

 ## More about the RPI and it's UARTS